MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-gateway.md

 # Configure a gateway connection

-TODO !!!!!!!!!!!

-## Gateway setup
-The file share connector relies on PowerBI gateway for connecting with your on-premises file share.
-Follow the steps to install the gateway:
-•	Please visit this link to download and install the latest gateway setup
-•	Machine specification requirements are also present in the same page
+The on-premises data gateway acts as a bridge to provide quick and secure data transfer between on-premises data (data that isn't in the cloud) and several Microsoft cloud services, such as Power BI.
+By using a gateway, organizations can keep databases and other data sources on their on-premises networks, yet securely use that on-premises data in cloud services.

+## Installing your gateway
+You can follow the steps in [this article](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem) to download and install your Power BI gateway.

+Please note the following machine specification requirements for configuration:
-•	The machine needs to be in the same network as the file share for better performance
+* The machine needs to be in the same network as the on-premises database for better performance
-•	It is recommended that you use a dedicated machine for this gateway
+* It is recommended you use a dedicated machine for this gateway

+## Things to note during setup
-•	Please use your test tenant credentials to sign in during installation
+* Use your test tenant credentials to sign in during installation
-•	Please add the search admin as the admin for the gateway machine
+* Add the search admin as the admin for the gateway machine
-•	During the private preview and even later, it is recommended that all the regular updates gateway prompts with are installed
+* Ensure all regular updates the gateway prompts are installed

+## Enabling gateway monitoring
-•	Please enable gateway monitoring for the private preview using the following steps: o	Turn on performance counters and change flags in the configuration file to enable logging.
-Please follow the steps in this link : https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-performance
+Turn on performance counters and change flags in the configuration file to enable logging by following [these steps](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-performance).

+>[!NOTE]
-	Please make sure you have access to the logs folder: \Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Report.
-If you do not, please change this folder location to one that you have access to.
-(Use “ReportFilePath” in the config file). o	Enable additional logging on the gateway.
-Turn on the “Additional logging” toggle on the Diagnostics tab of gateway.
-You can find more information on this here (Update 2). o	You might be asked to send the logs to the Microsoft team in case of any reported bugs on the gateway.
+Make sure you have access to the logs folder: *\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Report* <br></br> If you do not, please change this folder location to one that you have access to.
+(Use “ReportFilePath” in the config file).
+Turn on the “Additional logging” toggle on the Diagnostics tab of gateway to enable additional logging.

+>[!NOTE]
+You might be asked to send the logs to the Microsoft team in case of any reported bugs on the gateway.

+For additional resources on configuring your gateway connection see [this in-depth article on on-premises data gateways](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem-indepth).